 If an error occurs due to the above-mentioned scenarios, the only way to solve the problem is a new installation.
 In some situations, one of the following workarounds may help:

 Workaround 1: Complete the previous installation by using the SYSPCI utility.

 Workaround 2: Uninstall the product and then start the installation once more.

 During the installation of Entire Output Management, product-specific

 FUSER path must not contain a symbolic link.

-When one of the first two digits of the version number changes, we consider this installation an upgrade installation.
+When one of the first two digits of the version number changes, we consider an installation an upgrade installation.

-When the first two digits of the version number remain the same and the third or fourth digit changes, we consider this installation an update installation.
+When the first two digits of the version number remain the same and the third or fourth digit changes, we consider an installation an update installation.